 To set the childproof lock on each rear door, open the rear door.

-Find the lever at the black label with the word LOCKED in white letters.
+Find the lever inside the label with the word LOCKED.
 Move the lever up.

 To release the childproof lock, open the rear door from the outside and move the lever down.